 You must promptly notify the student of the grade penalty and to what degree the student's grade will be affected.
 This notification should also include the student's right to appeal.
 Please refer to the university faculty handbook for further information.

-Faculty, graduate students, lecturers, and TAs are agents of the university and are expected to uphold the standards of the Campus Code of Conduct and University Policy 4.8 Alcohol and Other Drugs by maintaining a workplace free of drugs and acohol abuse and by behaving responsibly around these substances.
+Faculty, graduate students, lecturers, and TAs are agents of the university and are expected to uphold the standards of the Student Code of Conduct and University Policy 4.8 Alcohol and Other Drugs by maintaining a workplace free of drugs and acohol abuse and by behaving responsibly around these substances.